jianliu10/jianliu.github.io/_posts/1998-01-01-java-jvm monitoring tools-2018.md

 jconsole (old), jvisualvm (new)

+## bin/jstatd

+start up a jstatd daemon server for remote monitoring by jps or jstat tools. jstatd server register itself in a remote RMI registry. jstatd server is used by jps tool and jstat tool.

 ## bin/jps(JVM Process Status)

 If jps is run without specifying a hostid, it will look for instrumented JVMs on the local host.
 If started with a hostid, it will look for JVMs on the indicated host, using the specified protocol and port.
 A jstatd process is assumed to be running on the target host.